DataDog/dd-sdk-go-testing/README.md

 ```

 Note that after this, you can use `ctx` to refer to the context of the running test, which has information
 about its trace.
-Use it when you make any external calls in order to see the traces within the test span.
+Use it when you make any external call to see the traces within the test span.

 For example: